Glasgow 2014: Mo Farah faces 'big session' in fitness battle

 Mo Farah's chances of running at the Commonwealth Games will become clearer on Wednesday.

-Farah, 31, pulled out of last weekend's Diamond League event in Glasgow after he was hospitalised with an illness.
+Farah, 31, pulled out of last weekend's Diamond League event in Glasgow after he was taken to hospital with illness.

 He is due to run at Sunday's London Anniversary Games.